sandeepthukral/coursera-getting-and-cleaning-data/codeBook.md

 - measurementsX was then subset based on meanStdColumnNames
 - the columns of measurementX were then set using the data table features

-## Used decriptive activity names in the data set
+## Used descriptive activity names in the data set
 - replaced column V1 of measurementsY with equivalent values in table activities
 - Named columns for SUBJECT and ACTIVITY in measurementY and subjects,